aap-app/carpooling/replit.md

 ## Overview

 This is a full-stack airport carpool coordination application built with Express.js, React, and PostgreSQL.
 The application allows users to create and manage airport trip listings, including flight details and car-sharing status.
-Users can add trips with flight information, view all trips sorted by date/time, and update their car-sharing preferences (booked, looking for rides, or offering to share).
+Users must log in with Replit Auth (supporting Google, GitHub, X, Apple, or email/password) to access the application.
+Once authenticated, users can add trips with flight information, view all trips sorted by date/time, and update their car-sharing preferences (booked, looking for rides, or offering to share).

 ## User Preferences